Advertisement

 Think of it as the “boundary line” for decision-making.
 If your test statistic falls beyond this boundary, you reject the null hypothesis.
 Otherwise, you fail to reject the null hypothesis.

-Application of Z Critical Values in Hypotheses Testing
+Application of Z Critical Values in Hypothesis Testing

 Example 1.
 Right-Tailed Test